mikeymizike/Administrative-Task-Automation/vCard Generator/README.md

-Here's a particularly onerous task that was easily automated. .vcf files are basically just text files, so this script fills in the blanks with the pertinent strings from a .xlsx file.
+Here's a particularly onerous task that was easily automated. .vcf files are basically just text files, so this script fills in the blanks with the pertinent strings from a .xlsx file in a neat little for loop.
+Take the rest of day off!